ZHE-SAPI/CostFilter-AD/Costfilter_HVQtrans/README.md

 ## ⭐⭐ **Flexible Extensibility**

 This paper proposes a plug-in method.
-However, as long as you have the following:
+As long as you have the following:

 1. If you have **train/test images** and either **reconstructed normal images** (in reconstruction-based methods) or randomly selected **normal train template images** (in embedding-based methods), you can extract **features** using any feature extractor such as DINO, SAM, or ViT;